Lesley Blanch: Life and career

 Lesley Blanch considered her best book to be The Sabres of Paradise (the biography of Imam Shamyl and history of Tsarist Russian rule in early 19th century Georgia and the Caucasus).

 Awards and honours

 A Fellow of the Royal Society of Literature, Lesley Blanch was appointed MBE in 2001, and in 2004 the French government awarded her the medal of Officier de l'Ordre des Arts et des Lettres.

 Death

-She celebrated her 100th birthday in 2004.
-She died just one month shy of 103.
+Blanch died in Menton, on 7 May 2007, aged 102.